CEO Dick Boer talks Ahold Delhaize one year on

 There are numerous reasons for this: The initial share price had been supported by around one-and-a-half years of prior speculation; Kroger issued a profit warning in the US recently where we do around two-thirds of our business; the dollar has declined against the euro, thus depreciating our results on the balance sheet; and Amazon's bid for Whole Foods has also hit the share price of numerous European retailers, including our own.

 This is why I sometimes hear from analysts on our road shows an expression of regret that the share price doesn't reflect the fundamentals of the business.
-But at the end of the day, I don't live for the share price, but for my customers because if we serve our customers well, the share price will do well too.
+But, at the end of the day, I don't live for the share price, but for my customers because if we serve them well, the share price will do well too.

 "Aldi and Lidl USA are a wake-up call to all retailers"